 Paediatric Low Vision Clinic (PLVC)

-PLVC is a government service for children with vision impairment from birth to school leaving age.
-They provide a range of specialised vision assessments, support and information to assist students with vision impairment, their families, school staff and specialist support staff.
+The PLVC provides a range of specialised vision assessments, support and information to assist students with vision impairment, their families, school staff and specialist support staff.
+Assessments assist in developing an understanding of each child’s vision condition and associated visual behaviours, facilitate student access and participation, and promote learner engagement.

 Address: 17 Churchill Street, Buranda Qld 4102